dwallener/ConsusisAlternate/README.md

 - On Streamlit account, create a new app and link it to the private repo
 - > With a private account, there are some credentials to take care of, it's straightforward
 - Create and link OpenAI (or xAI etc) developer/API account and link credentials in the python code
+- Streamlit provides a public direct link to the app

 Optional: